DEVELOPERS

 Rasmus Astrup Landscape Architect, SLA, Copenhagen

 Rasmus Astrup is the Partner and Design Principal for a world-renowned nature-based design studio, SLA.
 SLA help empower biodiversity in neighborhoods, cities, and regions and boost natural ecosystem services.
 SLA’s multidisciplinary team uses its wide knowledge of species and ecosystems and hands-on experience in the realization and maintenance of city nature.
-SLA is thrilled to be the Lead Landscape and Public Space Designers for the Quayside development and to develop a 2 acre community forest and a 1 acre urban farm which includes greenhouses and community gardens atop one of Canada’s largest residential mass timber buildings.
+SLA is thrilled to be the Lead Landscape and Public Space Designers for the Quayside development and to develop a 1.5 acre community forest and an urban garden which includes greenhouses and community gardens..
 This space will provide a network of car-free green spaces for residents and visitors.

 Two Row Architect